cqframework/cql-execution/README.md

 node ${path_to_cql-execution}/customCQL/exec-age.js
 ```

-If all is well, it should print the result object to standard out.
+If all is well, it should print the result object to standard out, and the output should be identical to that of the TypeScript example.

 # To Run the CQL Execution Unit Tests